2017–18 Ulster Rugby season

+Events

+Competitions

+The Pro12 became the Pro14 with the addition of two teams from South Africa.
+The fourteen teams were arranged in two conferences.
+Teams played the teams in their own conference and their regional rivals home and away, the teams in the other conference other than their regional rivals home or away.
+The first placed team in each conference would qualify for the semi-finals, with the second- and third-placed teams playing quarter-finals for the right to join them.
+The top three teams in each conference, not including the South African teams, would qualify for next season's Champions Cup, with the fourth-placed teams in each conference playing off for the seventh Champions Cup slot.

+Personnel changes

 After the departure of Neil Doak, Jono Gibbes joined Ulster as head coach, with Dwayne Peel joining him as assistant coach, replacing Allen Clarke, who had left to join the coaching staff at Ospreys.
 Aaron Dundon joined as scrum coach, with Niall Malone remaining as skills coach.

 Out-half Paddy Jackson and centre Stuart Olding were charged with rape and suspended from playing pending trial (both would be acquitted, but have their contracts revoked).
 Australian out-half Christian Lealiifano was signed on a five-month loan to cover.
 Rory Best was restored to the captaincy.
 The IRFU had blocked South African scrum-half Ruan Pienaar extending his contract as part of their restrictions on foreign players, and he left for Montpellier.
 John Cooney was signed from Connacht to replace him.
 Other new arrivals were two South Africans, prop Schalk van der Merwe, signed from the Southern Kings, and loose forward Jean Deysel, signed from the Sharks.
 Back row forward Roger Wilson retired, lock Conor Joyce and centre Mark Best moved to Jersey Reds, hooker Johnny Murphy went to Rotherham Titans, and lock John Donnan, flankers Lorcan Dow and Stephen Mullholand, and prop Ricky Lutton were released.